 Please be patient and flexible: Celebrating Public Mass during a time of pandemic is a daunting task.
 The following guidelines are based on Bishop Brennan’s guidelines (A link to the Bishop’s letter can be found here As we experience our return to the public celebration of the Mass, we will likely have to adjust things as we go.

-Simply because we are opening does not mean it is safe to return to Mass: We have been dispensed from our Sunday obligation through Labor Day of this year.
-We are in a pandemic caused by a novel virus that is highly contagious, can be transmitted by people who are asymptomatic, and for which there is no effective treatment or vaccine.
+Simply because we are opening does not mean it is safe to return to Mass: We are in a pandemic caused by a novel virus that is highly contagious, can be transmitted by people who are asymptomatic, and for which there is no effective treatment or vaccine.
 Our public celebration of the Mass does not mean it is safe to come to Mass.
 Those who are “high risk” and who are “susceptible to COVID” are discouraged from attending Mass.
 Those “susceptible to COVID,” include those over the age of 70 or those who have serious health conditions.
 Those who exhibit symptoms related to COVID are asked to not come to Mass; symptoms include a cough of any kind or a fever.
 Though we wish that all could gather with us for the Eucharist, we cannot guarantee complete safety at this time.
 Please be prudent whether or not it makes sense for you and your family to attend.